 - Exemptions: Religious services and youth and adult recreational sports.
 (See Sporting Events and Recreational Facilities section below.)

 Indoor events and Retail

-- Some entities are limited to 75% of the facilities normal capacity.
+- Most entities are limited to 50% of the facilities normal capacity.
 This includes non-CISA retail establishments, gyms, museums, libraries office buildings and manufacturers.